2004 Indian Ocean earthquake and tsunami: Andaman and Nicobar Islands

 Meanwhile, in the Little Andaman, tsunami waves impinged on the eastern shore about 25 to 30 minutes after the earthquake in a four-wave cycle of which the fourth tsunami was the most devastating with a wave height of about 10 m.
 The tsunami destroyed settlements at Hut Bay within a range of 1 km from the seashore.
 Run up level up to 3.8 m have been measured.

 In Malacca, located on the island of Car Nicobar, there were three tsunami waves.
 The sea was observed to rise suddenly before the onset of the first wave.
 The first wave came 5 minutes after the earthquake, preceded by a recession of the sea up to 600–700 m..
-The second and third waves came in 10 minutes intervals after the first wave.
+The second and third waves came in 10-minute intervals after the first wave.
 The third wave was the strongest, with a maximum tsunami wave height of 11 m.
 Waves nearly three stories high devastated the Indian Air Force base, located just south of Malacca.
 The maximum tsunami wave height of 11 m.
 Inundation limit was found to be up to 1.25 km inland.
 The impact of the waves was so severe that four oil tankers were thrown almost 800 m from the seashore near Malacca to the Air force colony main gate.
 In Chuckchucha and Lapati, the tsunami arrived in a three-wave cycle with a maximum tsunami wave height of 12 m.

 In Campbell Bay of Great Nicobar Island, the tsunami waves hit the area three times with an inundation limit of 250–500 m.
 A rise in sea level was observed before the first wave came within 5 minutes of the earthquake.
 The second and third waves came in 10-minute intervals after the first.
 The second wave was the strongest.
 The tsunami waves wreaked havoc in the densely populated Jogindar Nagar area, situated 13 km south of Campbell Bay.
 According to local accounts, tsunami waves attacked the area three times.
 The first wave came five minutes after the mainshock (0629 hrs.) with a marginal drop in sea level.
 The second wave came 10 minutes after the first one with a maximum height of 4.8 m to 8 m (26 ft) and caused the major destruction.
 The third wave came within 15 minutes after the second with lower wave height.
 The maximum inundation limit due to tsunami water was about 500 m.

-The worst affected island in the Andaman and Nicobar chain is Katchall Island, with 303 people confirmed dead and 4,354 missing out of a total population of 5,312.
+The worst affected island in the Andaman and Nicobar chain is Katchal Island, with 303 people confirmed dead and 4,354 missing out of a total population of 5,312.
 The significant shielding of Port Blair and Campbell Bay by steep mountainous outcrops contributed to the relatively low wave heights at these locations, whereas the open terrain along the eastern coast at Malacca and Hut Bay contributed to the great height of the tsunami waves.